-Any tool that’s helping you streamline your process, generate leads, and convert prospects into sales contributes to your team’s success.
+Any tool helping you streamline your process, generate leads, and convert prospects into sales contributes to your team’s success.
 So, how about one tool to rule them all?
 Outreachly, for instance, is a LinkedIn lead generation tool that takes full charge of your LinkedIn lead generation campaign, from prospect targeting to automated messaging.

 A high conversion rate indicates that your sales and marketing efforts are paying off.
-To boost the conversion rate, start by analyzing your current pipeline and identifying the customers that are most likely to convert.
+To boost the conversion rate, start by analyzing your current pipeline and identifying the customers most likely to convert.
 Next, optimize your sales processes and provide exceptional customer service because 54% of your to-be customers make buying decisions based on customer service.

 NPS is based on a single question: “How likely are you to recommend this company/product/service to a friend or colleague?”
 Customers respond on a scale of 1 to 10, with 10 being the most likely.
 NPS can be tracked at different stages of the buying cycle.

-Customer churn is a bitter pill for sales experts to swallow because not all qualified leads convert into a sale.
-26% of all forecasted deals result in no sales due to the sales team’s failure to align with their needs (a qualified lead is someone who has expressed interest in your product or service and is likely to buy it).
+Customer churn is a bitter pill for sales experts because not all qualified leads convert into a sale.
+26% of all forecasted deals result in no sales due to the sales team’s failure to align with their needs (a qualified lead has expressed interest in your product or service and is likely to buy it).
 The churn rate is the percentage of customers who stop using your product or service or stop being your customer within a given period of time.

-Tracking net sales provides a detailed view of a company’s sales pipeline and shows how much money is coming into the company compared to how much you’re spending to generate that money.
+Tracking net sales provides a detailed view of a company’s sales pipeline and shows how much money is coming into the company compared to how much you’re spending to generate that.
 High-level managers use this data to forecast future cash flows, determine budgets for new expenses, and plan for expenses that may be coming up during the next fiscal year.

 We saved the most important for last.
 At the end of the day, it’s all about the money.
 And when it comes to selling products or services to customers, total revenue is the ultimate metric that sums up all your selling efforts.
 Total revenue drives informed business decisions by pointing out the key areas that can be improved.

 When building a sales team, it is important to invest time in setting the foundation for measuring their performance, effectiveness, and growth from the get-go.
-An efficient sales team needs to have a structure that makes them operate at peak performance and with the highest level of collaboration.
+An efficient sales team needs a structure that makes them operate at peak performance and with the highest level of collaboration.

 With that in mind, here’s how to measure sales performance: